 10th grade (Sophomores) must:

-- Score 850 or higher on the 8th grade Reading Minnesota Comprehensive Assessment (MCA)
+- Meet or exceed the 8th grade Reading Minnesota Comprehensive Assessment (MCA)

 11th grade (Juniors) must:

 - Rank in the upper third of their graduating class OR